Invest in ESF with a year-end gift

 North American funding?
 Perhaps the best known of ESF’s programs is NASK, the North American Summer Courses, based in Raleigh, North Carolina, and offering a short intensive program for those wishing to improve and perfect their Esperanto.
 Some fifty people attended this summer, many of them on scholarships funded through ESF.

 Who else is doing what we’re doing?
 There’s actually no organization like ESF anywhere else in the world.
-In 2018 ESF will celebrate its fiftieth anniversary as by far the largest independent funder of Esperanto teaching and research on a worldwide scale.
+In 2018 ESF celebrates its fiftieth anniversary as by far the largest independent funder of Esperanto teaching and research on a worldwide scale.

 How have we got here?
 By conserving our resources and investing them wisely, and by funding promising and carefully chosen projects.
 It’s a winning combination of dependability and imagination.
 By supporting ESF you are supporting the future of Esperanto and the future of informed international understanding.